digital-fabric/extralite/README.md

 Extralite is quite a bit [faster](#performance) than sqlite3-ruby and is also [thread-friendly](#what-about-concurrency).
 On the other hand, Extralite does not have support for defining custom functions, aggregates and collations.
-If you're using those features, you'll need to stick with sqlite3-ruby.
+If you're using any of those features, you'll have to stick to sqlite3-ruby.

 Here's a table summarizing the differences between the two gems: